 Don’t nuke your lawn with strong chemical weed killers.
 All-natural solutions are best to fight the good fight against those troublesome weeds.
 The following organic weed killers are gardener-approved and are made with products you may already have.
 Give them a try to see what works for you!

-White vinegar — the acidic properties of vinegar gives weeds a walloping.
+The acidic properties of vinegar give weeds a walloping.
 Be careful not to oversaturate the weeds.
 You could cause collateral damage to the flowers in your yard.

-Newspaper — In movies, have you ever seen someone get smothered by a pillow?
+In movies, have you ever seen someone get smothered by a pillow?
 Do the same to those annoying weeds with newspapers.
-Wet throwaway papers and lay them on top of your weeds to cut off light, air, and room to grow.
+Wet throwaway papers and lay them on top of your weeds to cut off the light, air, and room to grow.

-Table salt — Yes, it doubles as a seasoning and weed hitman.
-You can “Salt Bae” sprinkle it directly on weeds, or even create a salt water mixture to spray, which will help assure that your garden plants remain unharmed.
+Yes, it doubles as a seasoning and weed hitman.
+You can “Salt Bae” sprinkle it directly on weeds or even create a saltwater mixture to spray, which will help assure that your garden plants remain unharmed.
 If you’re applying just the salt directly, sprinkle a little salt at the base of each weed.

-Homemade herbicide — Instead of paying for store-bought herbicides that kill your weeds and your lawn, try making your own homemade herbicide!
+Instead of paying for store-bought herbicides that kill your weeds and your lawn, try making your own homemade herbicide!
 They can be just as effective and require little to no chemicals.
-Combine 1 gallon of white vinegar, 1 cup of table salt, and 1 tablespoon of dish soap in a bucket to create an unstoppable weed killing solution.
+Combine 1 gallon of white vinegar, 1/2 cup of table salt, and 1 tablespoon of dish soap in a bucket to create an unstoppable weed killing solution.
 Put it in a cheap spray bottle and unleash it among poor, unsuspecting weeds.

-Mulch — Similar to the newspaper tactic, adding a nice layer of mulch in your garden will smother helpless weeds.
+Similar to the newspaper tactic, adding a nice layer of mulch in your garden will smother helpless weeds.
 Best of all, a thick layer of it can hide weeds even after they’re dead.
-Making your lawn and or garden, one of the better looking ones on the block.
+Making your lawn and or garden, one of the better-looking ones on the block.